enasequence/ena-browser-documentation/browser/search/advanced.rst

 If you wish to fetch the full result set, leave this field blank or enter '0'.
-The browser table display will only show up to 100 000 results but for large datasets, you can see all results if you download the report or copy and run the curl request.
+The browser table display will only show up to 100 000 results but for large datasets, you can see all the results if you download the report or copy and run the curl request.

 Download results - metadata